Elijer/moonbot/READMEs/Deployment.md

 So that worked.
 Dope.
 In theory, this should be good to deploy I guess - let's try it, especially to see if the subdirectly code works.

+Okay so it deployed, but failed because Django isn't there, no python deps are there -- I use Pipenv to create that virtual environment and I didn't even run `pipenv shell`.
+So I added `pipenv shell` to the Procfile just to see what happens, but I don't think it will work since the pipenv folder isn't, I don't think, in this directory even.
+That virtual environment is saved somewhere else on my computer.

+But I dunno if we actually need a virtual environment on the server, since we have the frozen `requirements.txt` file.
+All we should had to do is run `pip install -r requirements.txt` in the procfile.
+Or perhaps `pip3`.
+And pip should be around, right, because of the automatically detected buildpack?

 ### Still to do
 Create a release branch and switch heroku deploys to release